 Jordaan Walk, Amsterdam

 Tour by Drs Kees Kaldenbach, a professional Art History scholar with excellent teaching skills.
 Specialist in Fine art and Design, Architecture and History.
 VIP entry.
-Entry best in the morning hours.
-A guided tour along the Jordaan district, the workmans area to the west side of the four main canals.
-A fascinating walk of about 1.5 hours.
+Entry is best in the morning hours.
+A guided tour along the Jordaan district, formerly the workmans area to the west side of the four main canals, now partly yuppified and upgraded.
+A fascinating walk of about 1.5 to 2 hours.

 These are some of the themes we may discuss:

 Folk culture in a densely populated area.
 Everybody knew everybody, in street life.

 Low level of peat ground: wetness and moisture all over.